Narcissistic Personality Disorder (NPD)

 Can you fix a narcissist – is there a Treatment for NPD & the Grandiose Sense of Self?

-In my practice NPD is typically treated with insight oriented psychotherapy or in more extreme cases a combination of psychotherapy and antidepressant medication.
+In my practice NPD is typically treated with insight oriented psychotherapy (also known as psychodynamic psychotherapy) or in more extreme cases a more intense treatment approach may be indicated (this is known as psychoanalysis).
 Narcissistic tendencies can improve with support from a compassionate, trained, and experienced therapist.
 Significant growth is possible if these individuals choose to remain in a consistent and ongoing relationship with a therapist.
 From over 20 years of practice with NPD individuals, I have learned that the most important factor is facilitating a process where the individual develops a capacity to recognize their own unique identity.
 This identity must be formed slowly and only when one is ready to address the narrative of grandiosity and the Perfect Self.
 This work of addressing perfection can be distressing, but, when things go accordingly, it typically raises a whole new set of emotions, which then must be worked through.

 Call Dr. Mazzella For a Diagnosis & Treatment